Warriors FC

-Warriors Football Club is a Singaporean professional football club that played in the Singapore Premier League, the top division of football in Singapore.
+Warriors Football Club was a Singaporean professional football club based in Choa Chu Kang, Singapore, that played in the Singapore Premier League, the top division of football in Singapore.
 Before changing their name on 20 January 2013, they were previously known as the Singapore Armed Forces Football Club (SAFFC) since their establishment on 16 February 1996.
 Despite their name back then, not all players from the team came from the Armed Forces.
 Some were internationals and others were foreign.

 The club's original choice of mascot was a wolf, but club officials chose a rhinoceros, which represents discipline, spirit, courage and teamwork.

-The Warriors are currently the most successful club in the history of the S.League since its inception, having won the title a record nine times in 1997, 1998, 2000, 2002, 2006, 2007, 2008, 2009 and 2014 and finishing second on four occasions in 1996, 1999, 2001 and 2005.
+Warriors are currently the most successful club in the history of the Singapore league since its inception, having won the league title a record 9 times in 1997, 1998, 2000, 2002, 2006, 2007, 2008, 2009 and 2014 and finishing second on four occasions in 1996, 1999, 2001 and 2005.

-The Warriors were based at the Jurong Stadium until 2000, before moving to the Choa Chu Kang Stadium in 2001.
-Before the 2015 SEA Games, they had to vacate Choa Chu Kang and instead played their home matches at the Woodlands Stadium for the 2015 season instead.
-In 2019, they moved to the Jurong East Stadium, sharing their home with Albirex Niigata Singapore FC.

 History

-1975–2006
+1975–1995

 The Singapore Armed Forces Sports Association (SAFSA) football team was formed in 1975 to provide talented footballers serving National Service with opportunities to play competitive football.
 That year, they won the President's Cup, a feat that they repeated in 1978, when they also captured the National Football League title to complete double.
 Their Under-19 team won the national Under-19 title in 1979, 1980 and 1983, while the 1981 season of the National Football League saw the SAFSA emerge as unbeaten champions.
 The President's Cup was won by them again in 1984 and 1986, the latter time as part of a second double, as they also won the National Football League on goal difference.
 In 1990, the Pools Cup went to the SAFSA and their convincing displays led to their selection as one of eight clubs to compete in the newly formed S.League.

+1996–2005

-Singapore Armed Forces FC's entry into the S.League in 1996 also resulted in the withdrawal of SAFSA from the National Football League.
+The club than revamp it named to Singapore Armed Forces Football Club (SAFFC) and also adopt a new mascot as in its club logo where they joined the inaugural S.League in 1996.
+The reserve team which still keep its old name and old logo also resulted in the withdrawal of SAFSA from the National Football League.
 SAFSA would not participate in Singaporean football leagues again until 1999, when they rejoined the league.

-SAFFC finished second in 1996 and 1999 and won the league in 1997 and 1998.
+SAFFC than finished second in 1996 in its debut season where they signed 5 Croatian players Ivica Raguž, Jure Ereš, Velimir Crljen, Davor Mioč and Goran Grubesic.
+With Grubesic leaving the club at the end of the 1996 season, SAFFC continued with 4 of the remaining foreigners where the club went on to win back-to-back S.League title in 1997 and 1998.

-Former Singapore international Fandi Ahmad took over from Mladen Pralija in 1999.
+After retiring from football, club captain Fandi Ahmad took over from Mladen Pralija as the club head coach in 1999 where he guided them to win the S.League title in 2000 and 2002.

 Three coaches were at the reins during this period, each lasting only one season.
 SAFFC finished second in 2005 but otherwise outside the top two.